bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

 When the canvas is resized, its width became smaller than the monster's size.
-We **scale** down the monster (using ctx.scale!)
+We <b>scale</b> down the monster (using ctx.scale!)

 The code is very similar to the previous example, we just replaced drawDiagonals() by drawMonster(...), and we added a test in the drawMonster(...) function for scaling the monster if it's bigger than the canvas width (look at *lines 10-16*), this is a common trick: